JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

      that are instances of the `Exception` class or its subclass will be propagated to Swift as `NSError`.
      Therefore, all such exceptions can be caught by the `loadLaunches()` function.

-3. Go to the entry point of the app, the `iOSApp.swift` file, and initialize the Koin module, the view, and the view model:
+3. Go to the app's entry point, the `iOSApp.swift` file, and initialize the Koin module, the view, and the view model:

     ```Swift
     import SwiftUI